My PROJECTs

 The Chase done with the intent to contrast the slow and sneaky section with a high intensity finish.

-Factory Puzzle
+The Factory

 The box-drag by itself lacks engagement.
 To address this, I combined the previously introduced elements to create a more dynamic interaction: